jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Focus upon your assignment
 * Ask questions
 * Eat lunch with employees and your fellow interns
+* Ask for feedback from your mentor and/or manager
 * Make connections, and send invites on LinkedIn
 * Have fun